zhangzheheng12345/Lightest/README.md

 * Pretty output, include coloring (cross platform supported).
 * Test data collecting.
 * Timers.
-* Configurations are supported if you want.
+* User configurations are supported if you want.

 Your compiler has to support C++11.
 Also, the project has only been tested on clang++ on Ubuntu, and MSVC (Visual Studio) on Windows 10.